Christ Church Cathedral (Ottawa): Music

-Christ Church Cathedral promotes excellence in sacred music and has an exceptional music ministry.

 The Cathedral Choir of Men and Boys is the only remaining all-male choir in a Canadian Anglican cathedral.
 They continue to set a high standard of vocal repertoire and musicality, visiting the UK and France in recent years, and serving as the resident choir at Ely, Salisbury, Edinburgh, and St. Paul's cathedrals, and have just concluded a residency at Gloucester Cathedral, and Westminster Abbey.
 The choir has sung to acclaim in the United States on several occasions, most recently singing in St. Thomas' Church in New York City, and in Washington National Cathedral.
 The choir currently is made up of 24 boys, aged from 8 to 15, and 14 professional men.

 The Cathedral Girls' Choir is, likewise, the only ensemble of its kind in a Canadian Anglican cathedral.
 In addition to its liturgical duties at home and participation in important civic and national events, the Choir has toured widely since its founding in 2002 including two European tours (2012 and 2016) and numerous visits to the United States (2010 and 2014).
 Its 25 members come from across Canada's Capital Region and range in age from 8 to 18.

 In 2018, the cathedral added a third group in its choir complement: a mixed-voice adult ensemble.

 The Choirs share the singing of the principal weekly liturgies including Choral Eucharist on Sundays at 10:30, Evensong on Sundays at 4:30 and at major feast days.

 Throughout its history, the cathedral has been served by a number of eminent church musicians including Godfrey Hewitt, Frances Macdonnell and Matthew Larkin.

 James Calkin is the director of music and organist and director of the Cathedral Girls' Choir.
 Andrew McAnerney is the associate director and principal conductor of the Choir of Men and Boys.
-Nicholas Walters serves as music associate.
+Nick Veltmeyer serves as music associate.